frapplecat/songbirb/README.md

 # **ACKNOWLEDGEMENTS**

 * Thanks to the Code Institute Tutors, Sean & Kevin.
-They helped me with many issues, from arrays to local storage.
+They helped me with many issues, from arrays to keydowns
+* Huge thanks to another Code Institute Tutor, Ed, who solved an issue with my intro page and local storage.
 * Thanks as well to my Code Institute Mentor, Mitko Backvarov, for his support and encouragement.